Australian watchdog sues Woolworths over staff underpayments

 In October 2019, Woolworths admitted that it had underpaid thousands of supermarket workers for years.

-The scandal prompted some politicians to call for a parliamentary inquiry into what they called "wage theft" in Australia. [https://reut.rs/3iTmJ0K]
+The scandal prompted some politicians to call for a parliamentary inquiry into what they called "wage theft" in Australia. [reut.rs/3iTmJ0K]

 In June 2020, Woolworths booked a one-off A$500 million remediation charge related to the shortfalls.